LEARNAcademy/winter-break-exercises/README.md

 - [Optional Reading: Code Review Code of Conduct](https://medium.com/front-end-weekly/code-reviews-code-of-conduct-6c78a026ed35)
 - Goal: Provide feedback that may help the author's code be more legible and performant, easy to read, and uses best practices.
 If the code is outstanding, leave comments that indicate what you appreciated about it.
 - Be respectful.
 Code is personal because people have worked very hard on it, exercise humbleness in your feedback.
 Be suggestive, not decisive.
-- General expectation of minimum three comments on Github pull requests for each assignment.
+- **General expectation of minimum three comments on each Github pull request.**

 ### Code Review Checklist
 Consider improvements that can be made to:
 - Variable naming: Are they descriptive and accurate?
 If not, what is an example of a fitting name?
+Does it help with understanding the code?
-- Formatting: Is it help or hurt your ability to understand the code quickly
+- Formatting: Is it helping or hurting your ability to understand the code quickly?
 - Comments: Are they helpful and accurate?
 - Logic: Is there another way to achieve the same behavior?
 What are the pros and cons of doing it that way?
 - Compliments: What does the code do well?